Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Analysis Details

 After the summation, the three-point correlation function only has one degree of freedom per time slice.
 Coupled with the fact that the signal-to-noise is exponentially worse compared to the two-point function (see Fig.~\ref{fig:effective}), this means that in order to prevent over-fitting the data, simpler fit models with less excited states should be chosen.
 Therefore, the stability shown in Fig.~\ref{fig:tmin_nstate_stability_2s} is checked for fits with 1, 2, and 3 states.
 Beyond three states, the model will have comparable or more parameters than data.
 While this can in principle be alleviated with careful choices of priors, strategies that rely more heavily on prior information may also inadvertently introduce possible systematic errors.

-For a single state, we observe the fit to be stable at approximately a source-sink separation time of 1 fm and identifies the length scale in which all excited-states have decayed to below the noise given a percent-level determination of the matrix element.
+For a single state, we observe the fit to be stable at approximately a source-sink separation time of 1 fm.
+This identifies the length scale where, given a percent-level determination of the matrix element, all excited states have decayed to below the noise.
 This observation is consistent with what is observed in our previous work~\cite{Bouchard:2016heu,Chang:2018uxx}.
 With two- and three-state fits, we observe that the best fit $\tsep^{\rm min}$ can encompass progressively shorter source-sink separation times, in agreement with expectation.
 Furthermore, the best fit for the three models, and neighboring results, are all consistent within one standard deviation with no appreciable systematic trend.

 A two-state fit allows us to capture some of the excited state dependence in order to not rely entirely on the correlator reaching the plateau region.
 Simultaneously, fitting to two states avoids the possibility of over-fitting since an introduction of three additional fit parameters (ground state and first excited state matrix elements) can be extracted from 10 data points in this specific analysis ($\tsep^{\rm min}$ of 5 to 14).
 We assume that the overlap and energies are well constrained by the two-point correlation function in this counting.
 The three-state fit introduces 6 new matrix element parameters and is at the edge of what is naively allowed by data.
 Fitting to three states allows $\tsep^{\rm min}$ to encompass down to $\tsep=4$, resulting in 12 data points.
 However, since lattice correlation functions have an exponential signal-to-noise problem, data points do not carry equal weight in determining the posterior distributions.
 In particular, the weighted loss function penalizes larger time separation data with the inverse of the variance.
 Referring back to Fig.~\ref{fig:effective}, we see for this specific example, data beyond $\tsep=9$ have little impact on the outcome of the result.
 This can be seen for example in Fig.~\ref{fig:tmax_nstate_stability_2s} where the results are given for varying $\tsep^{\rm max}$ of the two-point function.
 As a result, the three-state fit with 6 extra parameters is effectively constrained by approximately 6 data points.
 It follows that more complicated fit functions run into the danger of over-fitting.
 We conclude that fits to the FH correlation function are best performed with two states.